galaxyproject/galaxy-docker-k8s/README.md

-An Ansible playbook used when creating a minimal docker image for Galaxy.
+An Ansible playbook used when creating the minimal docker image for Galaxy.

 This playbook uses the [ansible-galaxy](https://github.com/galaxyproject/ansible-galaxy) role, and defines settings suitable for running a minimal build of Galaxy, by default